Instalab

 About % CD8+ CD38+

-The strongest evidence for this marker comes from HIV.
-In untreated adults, a baseline CD8+CD38+ percentage above 25% predicts faster loss of CD4 helper cells and faster progression to AIDS.
-Each 10 percentage-point rise in CD8+CD38+ has been linked to roughly 37 to 88 percent higher AIDS risk, independently of CD4 count and other markers.
+The strongest evidence for this marker comes from HIV research.
+In untreated adults with HIV, a higher percentage of activated CD8 cells predicts faster loss of CD4 cells (the helper cells HIV destroys) and faster progression to AIDS, independently of CD4 count.

 Cancer and Autoimmune Disease